mxmrss/odin-recipes/README.md

-TOP project on building a site of recipes, we'll learn how to make a recipe list and apply adquired knowledge from the foundations lessons
+TOP project on building a site of recipes, we'll learn how to make recipe lists and apply adquired knowledge from the foundations lesson.